 The San Nicolas dive site, like Makos Mountain, is located next to Santa Martha in the area of Soto.
 These boat dives start shallow through a field of fleshy soft corals then finally emerging into a wonderful drop off full of hard corals that could hide the famous mako shark that was once spotted here.

 Other shark varieties have also been found here such as Hammerheads.
 You will also see porcupinefish, rays, morays, lobsters and maybe tarpon.
 Can sometimes be a rough entry but the marine environment more than makes up for this.

-The History of the San Nicolas Landhuis
+History of San Nicolas Landhuis in Curaçao

-Built between the 18th and 19th Centrury, this Country estate is situated on a hilltop west of Santa Marthabaai.
+Built between the 18th and 19th Century, this Curaçao Country estate is situated on a hilltop west of Santa Marthabaai.
 The main building consists of a rectangular floor plan that is laid out on elevated platform.
 It is a one story structure with a core area surrounded by galleries.
 A gabled roof covers the core area with adjoining slanted roofs over galleries with typical truncated gables on short ends.
 There are three dormers on both sides of roof and terraces surround the main building that consists of a kitchen, a cistern and a bathhouse.

 Learn more, click here.

 Santa Martha Bay is such a beautiful spot on Curacao, it has a great view, and shows the island in a different way.
 It is quiet, because this place is not visited by tourists that much.
 The bay is near the village of Soto.

 And a visit to the plantation house Landhuis Groot Santa Martha is one of the few houses built in a U-shape, it’s definitely worth to visit it.
 The plantation house now serves as a care facility for people with physical and/or mental disabilities and their products they make are sold in the shop.